geotools/geotools/docs/user/unsupported/wps.rst

   The main object of the design is the WebProcessingService class.
 WebProcessingService acts as a proxy for a remote WPS Server and can be used to examine and retrieve information from the server, and to execute processes the server provides.
-To begin communicating with a server, simply pass in a URL pointing to a WPS Capabilities document (view examples below).
+To begin communicating with a server, pass in a URL pointing to a WPS Capabilities document (view examples below).

 * WPSFactory